Bala-6478/Java-Project-Application/README.md

 ### Java-Project-Applications
 1. Password Generator GUI In Java
 2. Add Vote GUI Cheaker in Java
-3. Password instroction giver using GUI
+3. Password instroction giver using GUI  In Java
 4. Library GUI In Java
 5. Zip Utility GUI In Java
 6. InterestCalculator GUI In Java